“Where there are no oxen, the manger is clean, but abundant crops come by the strength of the ox.” Proverbs 14:4

 Scarlett’s mama hugged her close and murmured with a kiss,

 “My dear, by looking at the bad, there’s so much good you miss!”

 “Everyone has glasses: A Glad and Grumbly pair.

 And every day we have the choice of which ones we will wear.”

-And EVERYTHING would make her sad; her art, her toys, her classes.
+And everything would make her sad; her art, her chores, her classes.

 Tired of Scarlett’s spectacles, fewer friends would call.

-“Perhaps my grumbliness is not acceptable at all!”
+“Perhaps it’s not acceptable to grumble after all!”